Proposed mixing between $2P$ and $1F$ wave charmonia: Theoretical framework for the - mixing scheme

 where $M$ is obtained by solving the eigenvalue equation of the reduced matrix.
 The masses after mixing and the mixing angle can be obtained by solving for the eigenvalues and eigenstates of the reduced matrix.

 In principle, all possible open-charm meson loops should be included in the self-energy function.
 However, a challenge arises in calculating the infinite number of hadron loops in $\Delta_{P(F)}(M)$ and $\Delta_{\mathrm{MIX}}(M)$.
 This issue was addressed in Ref.~\cite{Pennington:2007xr}, where the authors proposed the once-subtracted dispersion relation, which effectively limits the number of loops and resolves this problem.
-Here, we choose same number of hadronic loops to calculate mass shifts of mixing charmonium states, and these allowed loops with mass thresholds below the bare masses of $\chi_{c2}(2P)$ and $\chi_{c2}(1F)$.
+Here, the same set of hadronic loops is included for the two mixed charmonium states when evaluating their mass shifts.
+Specifically, we retain the allowed open-charm channels whose thresholds lie below the bare masses of \(\chi_{c2}(2P)\) and \(\chi_{c2}(1F)\).